getodk/javarosa/README.md

 </settings>
 ```

-Official releases are typically done by @yanokwa or @ggalmazor.
+Official releases are typically done by @yanokwa.
 Both use AdoptOpenJDK v1.8.x.

 To generate official signed releases, you'll need the GPG folder, GPG passwords, a configured `secrets.xml` file.